bhopals/english-vocabs/skill-set-writing.md

 - kicking the ground to expose soil causes a numbness in the toes that can last for months
 - bruises and scrapes are inevitable in the rocky landscape
 - it is hard, miserable, and competitive work
+- implicit and explicit (not overtly stated) ideas